Lodobo/rdict/README.md

 |-V|Print version|

 ## See also
 - Tatu Ylonen's [Wiktextract](https://github.com/tatuylonen/wiktextract): A utility for extracting data from wiktionary.
-The lexical data used by gdict comes from dumps provided by Ylonen on [kaikki.org](https://kaikki.org/)
+The lexical data used by rdict comes from dumps provided by Ylonen on [kaikki.org](https://kaikki.org/)
     > [Wiktextract: Wiktionary as Machine-Readable Structured Data](http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.140.pdf), Proceedings of the 13th Conference on Language Resources and Evaluation (LREC), pp. 1317-1325, Marseille, 20-25 June 2022.
 - [gdict](https://github.com/Lodobo/gdict): Another version of this software written in go.